 Food and Wine

-Never mind, there were plenty of other tempting wine varieties to choose from.
-These included Chenin Blanc, Sauvignon Blanc, Cabernet Sauvignon, Shiraz, and Zinfandel.
+There are plenty of tempting wine varieties to choose from at Suka.
+These include Chenin Blanc, Sauvignon Blanc, Cabernet Sauvignon, Shiraz, and Zinfandel.
 For those in the mood to celebrate, Sula produces sparkling wine as well.
 The wines are priced from around 500 rupees upwards.